Frijol/Tessel-GPIO-EMG/README.md

 Tessel-GPIO-EMG-Module
 ======================

-Code for the EMG module for Tessel's GPIO port.
+Example code for the EMG module for Tessel's GPIO port.

 This code is intended for use with specific hardware, wired to electrodes on the bicep.